tboggiano/CollectingPerformanceMetrics/PITCHME.md

 ## Why Having Performance Metrics is Important

+@ul

-* Understanding the trends in your environment
+- Understanding the trends in your environment
-* You can find a problem before someone complains
+- You can find a problem before someone complains
-* Proactive tuning
+- Proactive tuning
-* Makes troubleshooting easier
+- Makes troubleshooting easier
-* Capacity planning
+- Capacity

+@ulend

 ---